FruitbatM/airmed-doc-app/README.md

 The site consists of a homepage which gives an overview of the site purpose with search feature, specialties information and why to choose AIRMED Healtg clinic.
 Second page is About Us page which tells more about the Clinic, its mission and values, and location.

-The website furthermore contains a Login In pages for Patients and Doctors respectively.
-Since the website will hold lots of data, the site owner wanted to deferentiet two separate points for login.
-The website will have a Register page for patients and a register page for Doctors which is named Add Doctor.
+The website furthermore contains a Login In pages for Patients and Doctors, respectively.
+Since the website will hold lots of data, the site owner wanted to differentiate two separate points for login.
+The website will have a Register page for patients and a register page for doctors which is named Add Doctor.
 Doctor registration will be performed only by Admin users.

 Both Patients and Doctors will have Profile pages where they will be able to update some of the personal information.
-These pages are only visible when the user will be logged in under their username / email address respectively.
+These pages are only visible when the user will be logged in under their username / email address, respectively.
 Admin users will be able to see all Doctor profiles under the Dashboard page where they will have ability to search for and delete a particular doctor profile.

 ## Structure